 DepoCyt® (cytarabine liposome injection) is a sustained-release formulation of the active ingredient cytarabine designed for direct administration into the cerebrospinal fluid (CSF).
 Cytarabine is a cell cycle phase-specific antineoplastic agent, affecting cells only during the S-phase of cell division.
 Intracellularly, cytarabine is converted into cytarabine-5-triphosphate (ara-CTP), which is the active metabolite.
 The mechanism of action is not completely understood, but it appears that ara-CTP acts primarily through inhibition of DNA polymerase.
 Incorporation into DNA and RNA may also contribute to cytarabine cytotoxicity.
 Cytarabine is cytotoxic to proliferating mammalian cells in culture.

-Following intrathecal administration of DepoCyt 50 mg during the induction phase, peak levels of free CSF cytarabine were observed within 1 hour of dosing and ranged from 30 to 50 mcg/mL.
+Following intrathecal administration of DepoCyt 50 mg, peak levels of free CSF cytarabine were observed within 1 hour of dosing and ranged from 30 to 50 mcg/mL.
 The terminal half-life for the free CSF cytarabine ranged from of 5.9 to 82.4 hours.
 Systemic exposure to cytarabine was negligible following intrathecal administration of DepoCyt 50 mg.